AppleGamer22/applegamer22.github.io/content/posts/configurations/goreleaser/index.md

 ```

 # Linux Packages
 GoReleaser also integrate its [in-house Linux packager](https://nfpm.goreleaser.com) directly into the `.goreleaser.yml` configuration file.
-This can used to produce native packages for Alpine-based, Debian-based, RHEL-based and Arch-based Linux distributions from a Go binary.
+This can be [used](https://goreleaser.com/customization/nfpm/) to produce native packages for Alpine-based, Debian-based, RHEL-based and Arch-based Linux distributions from a Go binary.
 For maximum utility, additional files (and where they should be installed) and dependencies can also be defined.

 ```yml
 # yaml-language-server: $schema=https://goreleaser.com/static/schema.json